 Starting Date: Currently March or June

-PA residents devote a significant portion of their training to emergency medicine.
+PA Fellows devote a significant portion of their training to emergency medicine.
 They have required rotations in specialty areas essential for proficiency in emergency medicine.
 There are rotations at an outreach pediatric emergency department and a single provider covered community emergency department.

 18 Month Clinical Rotation Schedule

 - 7 months Emergency Medicine at Regions